pezipink/Treatz/presentation/slides/index.md

 ### F# Exchange - April 2016

 ***
-## Dragons
+## Dragons Treats

 ![m](https://dragonicecreamtreats.files.wordpress.com/2014/08/dragon-master-e1407382525282.jpg)

+' how Dragon treats came to be

 ***
 ## Treats

+' gameplay
 ***
 ## What is in a game

-' how does the game work
+' how does the game work from a technical point of view

 ***